 A class will keep you accountable.
 A teacher will correct your weaknesses.
 Watching others draw is immensely beneficial for building your own observational skills.
 Where do you find a class?
 Check your local university extension, community adult school, YMCA or community college.
 Another source is your local art supply store, where artists post notices of drawing meet-ups, uninstructed sessions with models, or private instruction.

 7. Keep a sketchbook.
 Meaning, keep it with you, open it up and work at filling it.
 It will serve as a reminder to grab your pencil or pen and do some drawing.
-Join the ranks of Moleskine or Field Notes afficiandos, or simply pick up a sketchbook at your office or art supply store.
+For your convenience, I’ve included links to some of my recommended drawing gear — pencils, pens, sketchbook, and figure mannequin — in this article.

 When you draw, you’re taking time to look at

 8. Be intentional.
 This is the hardest thing, because if you want to improve at anything, you must decide to do it.
 You need to make a commitment and even schedule regular time in your week or your day to pursue drawing.
 In order to become better at it you need to make a habit of it.

 I think it’s also important to understand why you desire or need to draw.
 For me, it supports my work, but it’s also something that provides a lot of pleasure and relaxation.
 I simply enjoy drawing.
 It’s foundational to my painting and my design, and it’s foundational to who I am.
 I find that drawing something or someone makes that thing or person more important to me.
 As I come to understand the thing as I draw it, I can perceive how it was formed and why.
 That leads to greater perceptions altogether.

 And for those who tell me that they can’t draw a straight line, I can’t, either.
 I use a ruler for that.